pedrogdf/simple-app/README.md

 ### Introduction
+A Heroku app version of this project is deployed at: https://simple-app-pedrogdf.herokuapp.com

 This application will run npm on the simple-ionic project generating the static Angular/Ionic pages in simpleRestful resource folder.